 What is business sector in circular flow?

 The business sector produces goods and services by purchasing production factors from the household sector.
-Business sector generates revenue from the sale of manufactured goods.
+The business sector generates revenue from the sale of manufactured goods.
 They invest the profits of their businesses, and also give dividends to the owners and a portion of the tax to the government.

 Government maintains national security, law and order and provides public goods, welfare goods and services to the public from tax revenue collected from the government.